Southwest Desert Flora

 Welcome and begin your exploration.

-The Southwest Deserts: The North American deserts identified above are geographically limited to: southeast California; southern Utah; central, southern and western Arizona; southwest New Mexico; west Texas and northern Mexico.
+The Southwest Deserts: The North American deserts identified above are geographically limited to: southeast California; southern Nevada and Utah; central, southern and western Arizona; southwest New Mexico; west Texas and northern Mexico.
 Located almost in the center is the state of Arizona whose extreme climate and physical conditions provide some of the most diverse biotic communities found anywhere in the world.
 In fact, examples of almost all of the world’s biotic communities are each represented in Arizona.
 In Arizona elevations range from over 12,000 feet on the San Francisco Peaks near Flagstaff, to near sea-level along the Colorado River south of Yuma.
 These communities, or biomes, found in Arizona include the Tundra, Coniferous Forests, Temperate Deciduous Forests, Grasslands, Chaparral, Deserts and Thornscrub, a semi-tropical habitat found in the southern part of the state.
 Deserts are well represented in Arizona which is the only state where all four North American deserts are joined in transition!
 Each desert is special and characterized in part by its own unique vegetation, climate and physical characteristics.